 “I have an email list, but I don’t want to bother my subscribers.”

 If you’re marketing via social media posts or word of mouth, that’s a start—but it’s not enough.

-If you’ve ever worked a "regular job," you’ve probably heard the term onboarding.
-Here's how Wikipedia defines onboarding:
+If you’ve ever worked a 9 - 5, you’re probably familiar with the term onboarding.
+Here's how Wikipedia defines it:

 Onboarding, also known as organizational socialization, refers to the mechanism through which new employees acquire the necessary knowledge, skills, and behaviors to become effective organizational members and insiders.